lazarosper/Cohort-Analysis/README.md

 The X-axis represents the number of months after their first purchase.

 Every square on the chart indicates the percentage of customers who returned in a particular month.

+As we know PowerBI dashboards are interactive,if we would like we could the chart of a specific group,like the group of march at year 2011,as

+## Conclusion

+As we would expect,the retention rate for each group naturally decreases over time.
+However, what's intriguing is the observed increase in the retention rate during the last months of the year, particularly in November.
+This suggests that some customers from that group, who had previously stopped making purchases, have chosen to return.
+One possible explanation for this phenomenon could be the surge in demand during the holiday season, which includes events like Black Friday and Cyber Monday.
+As an E-shop these holiday promotions likely attract customers back to the store, leading to the observed rise in retention during this period.

+Cohort analysis enables businesses to uncover customer behavior patterns that may not be obvious at first glance.Its a powerfull tool that can help many business
+These insights help optimize marketing strategies, improve customer experiences and ultimately driving business success.